AlexDM0/keycharm/README.md

 .getKey(event);                             // get the key label of the event .bindAll(function, 'keydown' or 'keyup');   // bind all keys to this function, could be used for testing or demos.
 ```

+Keycharm is Dual-licensed with both the Apache 2.0 license as well as the MIT license.
+I'll leave it up to the user to pick which one they prefer.